Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 - To ensure node uniqueness, universal unique identified (UUID) can be used.
 It can be UUID based on MD5 hash 128-bit or in case of decentralized services a [Decentralized identifiers (DIDs)](https://w3c.github.io/did-core/) to allow verifiable identity.
 - [ISO 8000-117](https://www.iso.org/standard/81208.html) for data quality and data immutability (including if needed distributed ledger Blockchain)
+- [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) for token standards on the Ethereum blockchain.
+This widely adopted standard ensures compatibility and interoperability of fungible tokens across different applications and platforms within the Ethereum ecosystem.

 ### Data Format Standards